-Altbach23 emphasizes that the university categorize as the one institution that always been global.
+Internationalization of higher education is the result of the transformation in globalization.
+In this matter, worldwide institution that always been global.
 In this point of view, universities have always had some international dimension, either in the concept of universal knowledge and related research, or in the movement of students and scholar.
-In

-The national model reveals the clear national orientation and function of university.
-It is originated applied at the 18th and 19th centuries25.
-Then, this model note that 'with the emergence of the nation-state, universities became de-Europeanised and nationalised24.
-At that time, study abroad was often prohibited, and Latin, as the universal language of instruction, was replaced by local languages.
-On progress, in the 20th century there was increased focus on international cooperation and exchange in higher education.
+In historical preferences, HEIs devided into 5 period, which are Mediaval root, national models, european model, shifting rationales and comprehensive internationalization.
+It started at the Middle Ages and the Renaissance period, when university The enational professions translational professions.
+Then, this model note that 'with the emergence of the nation-state, universities became de-Europeanised and nationalised as Athlatatimerstudjanguage was often problem in techs replaced by local languages.
+On progress, in the 20 th century there was increased focus on international cooperation and exchange in higher education.
 In this period, emerged the institution that focus on the internationalization of higher education with strong focus on stimulating peace and mutual understanding under the umbrella of The League of Nations such as Institute of International Education (IIE) in 1919 in the United States, the Deutscher Akademischer Austauschdienst (DAAD) in Germany in 1925, and the British Council in the UK in 1934.